DeepDyve's AI-Powered Research Assistant

 How confidential are my queries?

-DeepDyve has developed its own AI features but also relies on the large language model (LLM) from OpenAI via their Enterprise API license.
-Under the terms of this license, OpenAI will neither store any data passed to them, nor use that data to train their models.
+DeepDyve has developed its own AI features but also relies on the large language model (LLM) from OpenAI, Anthropic and other potential AI vendors, via their Enterprise API license.
+Under the terms of these licenses, the LLMs will neither store any data passed to them, nor use that data to train their models.
 Further, DeepDyve is not including any client or user-specific information in the API to ensure even greater confidentiality